5 SGU Grads Who Are Back Home Practicing Medicine in Canada

 Follow your dream

-Don’t let pessimists sway your decision.
-You can see that the SGU School of Medicine provides a path back home for students interested in practicing medicine in Canada.
-With hard work, following in these grads’ footsteps is quite achievable.
+You can see that the SGU School of Medicine can offer a path back home for students interested in practicing medicine in Canada.
+With hard work and determination, following in these grads’ footsteps is achievable.